kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 This can be done thanks to lazy evaluation.
 Haskell systems use so-called ’thunks’ for values that are yet to be evaluated.
-When you say `(min 5 6)`, the expression will form a thunk and not be evaluated until it really needs to.
+When you say `(min 5 6)`, the expression will form a thunk and not be evaluated until it really needs to be.
 Here, rep can be thought of as a reference to a thunk.
 When we tell GHC to put `largest` in all slots of the list, it will in fact put a reference to the same thunk in those slots, not the actual data.
 As we pass the list, this thunk is